felixnyamweya/wpsso-schema-json-ld/readme.txt

 = Extends the WPSSO Plugin =

-The WPSSO (WordPress Social Sharing Optimization) plugin is required to use the WPSSO JSON extension.
+The WPSSO (Social Sharing Optimization) plugin is required to use the WPSSO JSON extension.

 <blockquote>
 <p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO JSON Free extension</a> works with the WPSSO Free or Pro plugin.
 The <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/?utm_source=wpssojson-readme-extends">WPSSO JSON Pro extension</a> (along with all WPSSO Pro extensions) requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssojson-readme-extends">WPSSO Pro plugin</a> as well.</p>